sayakpaul/Learnable-Image-Resizing/README.md

 </div>

+On the left hand side, we see the outputs of an untrained learnable resizer.
+On the right, the outputs are from the same learnable resizer but with **10 epochs of training**.
 The images may not make sense to our eyes in terms of their perceptual quality, but they help to improve the recognition performance of the vision models.

 ## About the notebooks
 * `Standard_Training.ipynb`: Shows how to train a DenseNet-121 on the Cats and Dogs dataset with bilinear resizing (150 x 150).